Scott Benzel

-Scott Benzel (born 1968 in Scottsdale, Arizona, lives and works in Los Angeles), is an American visual artist, musician, performance artist, and composer.
+Scott Benzel (born 1968) is an American visual artist, musician, performance artist, and composer.
 Benzel is a member of the faculty of the School of Art at California Institute of the Arts, Valencia, CA.

 Biography

 Benzel was born in Scottsdale, Arizona, and raised in Las Vegas, Nevada.
 He graduated from the University of Arizona after undergraduate work at California Institute of the Arts.
 In 1998, Benzel returned to California Institute of the Arts and received his MFA in 2001.
 Benzel is a member of the faculty of the School of Art at California Institute of the Arts.

 Work

 Benzel's work explores the processes and contradictions inherent in mass media systems of production, the development of collective cultural imaginations and identification, and mythologized cultural histories.

 Benzel's work has been shown or performed at The J. Paul Getty Museum, Los Angeles, the Los Angeles County Museum of Art, The Hammer Museum, Los Angeles, The Contemporary Art Museum St. Louis, LAXART, Los Angeles, Maccarone, New York, Various Small Fires, Los Angeles, Blum & Poe, Los Angeles, Human Resources Los Angeles, the Bard Center for Curatorial Studies, the Museum of Contemporary Art, Los Angeles (in collaboration with Sam Durant and Tom Recchion), Performa 09, New York (in collaboration with Mike Kelley), Mandrake, Los Angeles, Art Basel, Miami, and Art Basel: Statements (in collaboration with Andrea Bowers).

 Benzel collaborated with Mike Kelley on the scores and soundtracks to Kelley’s installations Day is Done at Gagosian Gallery, New York, Profondeurs Vertes at the Musée du Louvre, Paris, and Kelley and Michael Smith’s A Voyage of Growth and Discovery at the Sculpture Center, New York and West of Rome, Los Angeles.
 With Kelley, he composed and produced Judson Church Dances, a live performance of the music of Day is Done with Kelley at Judson Church for Performa 09, New York.